 It can be blamed on my weakness to biscuits, but every time that I look at an Othello piece I can’t stop thinking about munching on an Oreo.
-Their likeness to the sandwich cookie aside – creme filling sitting between two chocolate wafers – Arc System Works have brought the two-player board game to Nintendo Switch, broadening the selection that became available on the Nintendo eShop at launch.
+Their likeness to the sandwich cookie aside – creme filling sitting between two chocolate wafers – Arc System Works has brought the two-player board game to Nintendo Switch, broadening the selection that became available on the Nintendo eShop at launch.

 The strategy board game has a muddled history where, once invented with the name Reversi in 1883, the modern version that most will recognise today was patented by Japanese salesman Goro Hasegawa as Othello nearly a hundred years later in 1971.

 It has similarly become a game that has long been associated with Nintendo, as the company had developed an arcade version before porting it to their Computer TV-Game way back in 1980.
 Now, some 37 years later, it earns another place in the history books, as it helps to usher in home console gaming on the go.

 With The Legend of Zelda: Breath of the Wild offering a grandiose open-air adventure and 1-2-Switch a differentiated party experience with an emphasis on locking your attention on whoever’s playing rather than the TV screen, Othello presents a refreshing change of pace – even if the game feels more than a little barebones.

 For those less familiar with the challenge that Othello poses, the game is played by two players that take turns to place their tiles on the board – one player using white tiles, and the other black tiles.
 Where a keen strategic eye will come into play is that when you sandwich your opponent’s tiles between your own, their tiles are flipped to become your colour.
 And then, once the board is full, the player with the most number of tiles in their colour wins.